The Deborah Ann Angel Fund

 Grant recipients will be expected to provide an update on the impact of the grant within a year of receiving the funds.
 This could be in the form of sharing an update through the organization’s newsletter or a partner newsletter (e.g., Beset’s ‘Blinders Off’), speaking at an event or posting an update on their website.

 If this opportunity sounds like a fit for your business, please apply below.
 Our volunteer Fund Management Committee will review and award grants on a quarterly basis.
-This round of grant applications will be accepted until April 6th.
+The next round of grant applications will be accepted from July 1st to July 30th.
 We will award three grants.